 My New Canon 5D Mark II - Back To School

-So it finally arrived.
-A HD-DSLR all of my very own.
-Don't worry, I intend to take some serious photography on this beast, not just use it for video recording.
-I don't mind fessing up that this thing has crippled me financially, hence having no decent lenses to start with.
-Those will follow shortly, and so for now I am going down the adaptor/second hand route and have already had some interesting results.
+So it finally arrived: an HD-DSLR all of my very own.
+Don't worry, I intend to take some serious photography with this beast, not just use it for video.
+I don't mind admitting that this purchase has crippled me financially, which is why I am starting without any decent lenses.
+Those will follow shortly; for now, I am exploring the adaptor and second-hand market and have already had some interesting results.

-Don't worry, this isn't new news to me, I had done my research incredibly thoroughly.
+This isn't news to me - I did my research incredibly thoroughly.
 Buying a camera like this cannot be a rash decision.
-But even with all the research, it still feels refreshing, scary and odd to instinctively reach for a certain control or think about setting your shot up in one way, and then having to stop the autopilot part of your brain from kicking in and to double check everything.
-Methodical thinking is the order of the day.
+Yet, even with all that preparation, it still feels refreshing, strange, and disorienting to instinctively reach for a control only to realise I need to override that autopilot.
+Methodical thinking is now the order of the day.

-However, if you really need me to sum up my first impressions of shifting from a true video camera to a HD-DSLR, I would describe it as thus;
+If you really need me to sum up my first impressions of shifting from a true video camera to an HD-DSLR, I would describe it thus:

-It is like going from Driving a Car, to a Tank.
+It is like going from driving a car to piloting a tank.

 With no co-pilot.